React

 Rspack provides two solutions to support React:

-• Manual configuration: You can refer to the current document to manually add configurations for React.
+• Manual configure Rspack: You can refer to the current document to manually add configurations for React.

 Configure JSX/TSX

-Add builtin:swc-loader loader to support jsx and tsx:
+You can add builtin:swc-loader loader to support .jsx and .tsx files:

 rspack.config.js